n-patil12/n-patil12/README.md

 - 🔭 I am currently working as a Python Teaching Assistant! :)

-- 📫 How to reach me: LinkedIn, Handshake, Email --> all linked in my bio
+- 📫 How to reach me: LinkedIn or Email --> both linked in my bio

 - ⚡ Fun fact: I played the violin from 5th grade up till my junior year of high school!